cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial.rst

 Accessing Layers
 --------------------------

-.. note:: The hyperlinks that follow all reference the QGIS API Documentation.
+.. note:: The hyperlinks that follow all reference the\  `QGIS API documentation <http://doc.qgis.org>`_ \.
 Click on them to view the classes and methods we are referencing below

 There's a number of ways to access the layers in QGIS.
 Each way starts by first referencing the\  `QgsInterface class <http://doc.qgis.org/head/classQgisInterface.html>`_ \which is called\  **iface** \in the Python bindings.